uezo/ChatdollKit/README.md

 - Built-in Async/Await doesn't work (app stops at `await`) because JavaScript doesn't support threading.
 Use [UniTask](https://github.com/Cysharp/UniTask) instead.
 - CORS required for HTTP requests.
 - Microphone is not supported.
 Use `ChatdollMicrophone` that is compatible with WebGL.
 - Compressed audio formats like MP3 are not supported.
-Use WAV in TTS Loaders.
+Use WAV in SpeechSynthesizer.
 - OVRLipSync is not supported.
 Use [uLipSync](https://github.com/hecomi/uLipSync) and [uLipSyncWebGL](https://github.com/uezo/uLipSyncWebGL) instead.
 - If you want to show multibyte characters in message window put the font that includes multibyte characters to your project and set it to message windows.